telerik/ajax-docs/controls/radskinmanager.md

 >note RadSkinManager does not differentiate between the different [RenderModes]({%slug controls/render-modes%}) a control can have.
 This means it will register the same file with the control name in all cases.

->note The button-type controls (RadButton, RadPushButton, RadImageButton, RadLinkButton, RadToggleButton, RadRadioButtonList, RadCheckBoxList) will register one stylesheet only, that is `CustomSkinName\Button.CustomSkinName.css`.
+>note The button-type controls (RadButton, RadPushButton, RadImageButton, RadLinkButton, RadToggleButton, RadCheckBox, RadRadioButtonList, RadCheckBoxList) will register one stylesheet only, that is `CustomSkinName\Button.CustomSkinName.css`.
 Thus, you need to put all custom skins for all of them in that file.

 ### Loading skins from an external assembly